Do Go On - 337 - The History of April Fools Day

 That I do.

-Now, this is the section where we thank and also just create a bit more content
+Now, this is the section where we thank and also just create a bit more content based on some suggestions, etc.

-based on some suggestions etc from people that support the show on patreon that's right or
+From people that support the show on Patreon.

-have been supporting the show some for many years now which we absolutely appreciate uh chuck in a
+some for many years now, which we absolutely appreciate.

-few bucks every single month and in exchange for different levels we give out
+And in exchange for different levels we give out,

 three bonus episodes.

-Some of the most recent bonus episodes
+Some of the most recent bonus episodes we just did a report on,

-The Crash at Crush.
+The Crash at Crush,

 Yeah.

-they didn't know what to do with.
+Where they had two old trains that didn't know what to do with.

 Yeah.

-So decided to crash them together.
+to crash them together.

 And charge admission.